Weavers in India

 A fun moment.

 Today a number of organizations in India are training and educating younger people to carry on this time-honoured craft.
-I was able to have a few minutes to chat about the process with this young man, who is in the training program at WomenWeave.
+I was able to have a few minutes to chat about the process with this young man, who was at the facility we visited in rural India.

 A close-up view of the complexity on the loom.
 Heddles, which are wires are suspended from the blue shafts.
 Each long thread (warp) passes through a heddle.